 Dynamic Stretching and Flexibility

-This is a routine that McGregor uses to fins his balance and flexibility.
+This is a routine that McGregor uses to find his balance and flexibility.

 Here are Conor McGregor’s stretching and flexibility routine: